-Following the European Commission Guidelines, the desert dust contribution has been identified comparing concentration measured in Gharb during desert dust episodes with the monthly moving $50^{th}$ percentile values computed excluding days with Saharan dust influence.
-The list of days influenced by Saharan dust outbreaks identified for year 2011 (Figure 53) is reported in Table 21, together with the PM10 concentrations measured in Gharb and Msida, the desert dust contribution to PM10 and the concentrations at Msida after deduction of desert contribution.
+Following the European Commission Guidelines, the desert dust contribution has been identified comparing concentration measured in Gharb during desert dust episodes against the monthly moving $50^{th}$ percentile values computed excluding all days identified as having Saharan dust influence.
+The list of days influenced by Saharan dust outbreaks identified for years 2010 (Figure 64) 2011 (Figure 65) and 2012 (Figure 66) are reported respectively in Tables 24, 25 and 26, together with the PM10 concentrations measured in Gharb and Msida, the desert dust contribution to PM10 and the concentrations at Msida after deduction of desert contribution.
 Concentrations exceeding the European limit are marked in red.
+The estimated desert contribution to PM10 daily average concentrations ranges between 1.8 and 346 $\mu$ g/m3 during year 2010 episodes, between 2 and 189 $\mu$ g/m3 during year 2011 ones and between 1.5 and 191 $\mu$ g/m3 during year 2012 ones.
+Days with estimated desert contribution below 1 $\mu$ g/m3 have been excluded from the selection of dust episodes.

-The estimated desert contribution to PM10 contribution allows to eliminate all the 18 exceedancees of the $PM{10}$ daily average concentration limit recorded in Gharb, while the number of exceedances in Msida are reduced from 48 to 34.
-From the presented analysis, the resulting contribution to the $PM{10}$ yearly average concentration from Saharan dust episodes can be estimated in 4.5 μg/m.
-This latest evaluation can be considered an underestimation of the possible actual value, because the applied methodology considers only desert dust contribution during major dust advection episodes, while the Maltese Islands can be expected to be affected also by minor dust contributions from the African continent, which cannot be clearly identified by the air quality network measurements analysis prescribed by the European Commission Guidelines.
+As a result, the subtraction of desert contribution allows to eliminate all the exceedancees of the $PM{10}$ daily average concentration limit recorded in Gharb during years 2010, 2011 and 2012, while the number of exceedances in Msida are reduced from 84 to 45 (~46% reduction) for year 2010, from 48 to 34 (~29% reduction) for year 2011 and from 54 to 32 (~40% reduction) for year 2012.
+From the presented analysis, the resulting contribution to the $PM{10}$ yearly average concentration from Saharan dust episodes can be estimated in the range of 3.5-4.5 $\mu$ g/m3, if we keep into account the range of values obtained for years 2011 and 2012 and the values estimated at Gharb and Msida.
+During 2010, the Sahara dust impact on the $PM{10}$ yearly average concentration resulted to be roughly double, with contribution estimated to be 9 and 12.1 $\mu$ g/m3 at Msida and Gharb, respectively.

+This evaluation of desert dust impact on the PM10 yearly average concentrations can be considered an underestimation of the possible actual value.
+The applied methodology considers in fact only desert dust contribution during major dust advection episodes, that can be more clearly identifiable, while the Maltese Islands can be expected to be affected also by minor dust contributions from the African continent, which cannot be clearly identified only through the air quality network measurements analysis prescribed by the European Commission Guidelines.
+It is anyway worth mentioning that the Sahara dust impact evaluation provided very similar results for years 2011-2012, even if they have been characterized by episodes of different intensity and time frequency, while a strong variation and a more relevant impact has been estimated for 2010 affecting especially yearly average PM concentrations.